noamarko/Country_Club_App/README.md

 The client is written with React code and the server is written with Java (Spring Framework) The Database can be H2 or MySQL(go to the server code --> src/main/resources --> application, and choose which one to work with).

+# *NOTE: For the client side - you'll need to install NodeJS and run npm install in the react terminal, so that the node modules will be added.

 Couldn't have done it without: Daniel Aizenband, Lior Perlman, Nadav Rud, Lior Toledano, Imry Ashur.